 - 60g butter

-- Take a round 16cm baking tray, cover the bottom with baking paper and spread the dough around.
+- Take a round 18cm baking tray or a square one of about 15 cm to make proper rectangular bars.
+Cover the bottom with baking paper and spread the dough around.

 - Bake in the oven at 180C for about 20 minutes, the crust should start browning slightly.

-- Mix all the ingredients (except for the butter) in a small sauce pan.
+- Mix all the ingredients, except for the butter, in a small sauce pan, using a whisk.

-- Once it's thickened up (do not overheat or it will scramble) take from the heat and mix in the butter until it has melted completely.
+- Once it's thickened up sufficiently (it will still be quite liquid) take from the heat and mix in the butter until it has melted completely.

 - Pour over the crust and put back into the oven at 180C and bake for another 10 minutes.
 It should have not set completely, still move slightly when shaken.